EdgeApp/redux-pixies/README.md

 })
 ```

 If any of the pixies have output, it will be available in `props.output`.
-So, if the login pixie in this example calls `props.onOutput`, the seach pixie can see that data as `props.output.login`.
+So, if the login pixie in this example calls `callbacks.onOutput`, the seach pixie can see that data as `props.output.login`.

 ## Filtering props